ramprasathmk/ramprasathmk/README.md

 ## 🚀 About Me
 - I'm currently pursuing my Bachelor's in **Information Technology** at [**AAMEC**][AAMEC]. 🎓
-- I'm a passionate Web Developer (intermediate) in building web applications using modern technologies. 💡
+- I'm a Web Developer (intermediate) in building web applications using modern technologies. 💡
 - I'm always eager to learn and experiment with new tools and technologies. ✨

 ## 🌐 Socials